-White Island eruption: Listen to her cry
+White Island eruption: People gather for a moment of silence

 White Island can barely be seen from shore in the grey distance and any smoke spewing from its top is covered by cloud.

-It's as if the active volcano has hidden out of respect a week on from its eruption that claimed 16 lives - and counting - as the nation prepares to mark a minute's silence at 2.11pm.
+It's as if the active volcano has hidden out of respect a week on from its eruption that claimed 16 lives - and counting - as the nation prepared to mark a minute's silence at 2.11pm.

 For a tourist mecca during the week before Christmas, the Whakatāne Wharf is eerily quiet.